desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 resorting to out-of-band validation or weaker types of cross-checks such as "Accept after Delay" ([@!RFC8078]).

-This document updates [@!RFC8078] and replaces its Section 3 with (#bootstrapping) of this document.
+This document deprecates the DS enrollment methods described in Section 3 of [@!RFC8078] in favor of (#dnssec-bootstrapping) of this document.

 [ Ed note: This document is being collaborated on at
 <https://github.com/desec-io/draft-ietf-dnsop-dnssec-bootstrapping/>.